cvicentiu/server/README.md

 ## MariaDB: drop-in replacement for MySQL

-MariaDB is designed as a drop-in replacement of MySQL(R) with more features, new storage engines, fewer bugs, and better performance.
+MariaDB is designed as a drop-in replacement of MySQL(R) with more features, new storage engines, fewer bugs, and much better performance.

 MariaDB is brought to you by the MariaDB Foundation.
 Please read the CREDITS file for details about the MariaDB Foundation,